-Communicating with Parents and Guardians During and Emergency
+Communicating with Parents and Guardians During and Emergency the emergency.

-Our primary concern at the Centre during an emergency is the safety and well-being of the children and personnel.
-Our personnel are trained in case of an emergency and are keeping your children calm and following our policies based on the emergency.
 Notifications will be sent through BP Connect in the event of bad weather, emergencies, power outages or any other situation where the Centre will be closing or unable to open.
 Parents/guardians may receive an email from head office in the event of an emergency.
 We will advise what we know of the situation, where the children have relocated (where applicable), and what procedures are being taken.
 If parents/guardians are required to pick up the children, we will advise this as well.
 We ask that you refrain from calling the Centre as they may need to keep their phone lines open.
-You may reach head office or the Centre Area Manager if you need more information.
+You may reach head office or the Centre Area Director if you need more information.